deansallinen/deansallinen.github.io/src/markdown/mailroom.md

 ### GET

 Now we can describe our first test.
-Let's test that when we hit the `/api/v1/parcels` URL we receive an array of all parcels in the database.
+Let's ensure that when we hit the `/api/v1/parcels` URL we receive an array of all parcels in the database.

 ```javascript
 describe('API Routes', function() {